Unique Object Identifiers (OIDs) are created for each of the following objects in any given study:

 - In the CRFs table, click the view icon for the CRF whose OIDs you want as highlighted in the image above for the first event.

 - In the View CRF Details table (above), record the OID for the Form.

 - Clicking the icon highlighted in the Actions column above will access the page for the CRF.

 - In the View CRF Version Details page, record the OIDs for the Group(s) and Item(s) (in that order).

 Study XML File:

-If you are familiar with XML file structure, you can locate OIDs in the Study metadata file.
+You can locate OIDs directly in the Study XML metadata file.